tranvanh/Gesture-classification/README.md

 ```

 ### src
-The directory contains source codes of the project.
+The directory contains the source codes of the project.
 Include `GestureClassificationThesis.sln` solution.
-The solution includes GestureApp project as well as DataSampler project.
-Both projects are ready to be ran in Debug x64 mode, and Release x64 mode.
-Default startup project is GestureApp.
-Switching requires the user to manualy right click DataSampler project and select `Set as Startup Project`.
+The solution includes the GestureApp project as well as the DataSampler project.
+Both projects are ready to run in Debug x64 mode and Release x64 mode.
+The default startup project is GestureApp.
+Switching requires the user to manually right click DataSampler project and select `Set as Startup Project`.

 The Dataset directory contains ASLDataset and our custom dataset stored in DataCollection.
-ASLDataset includes Jupyter notebooks used for finetunning hyperparameters and its sample files.
+ASLDataset includes Jupyter notebooks used for finetuning hyperparameters and their sample files.

-The includes directory has all necessary libraries and API's to debug the solution.
+The includes directory has all necessary libraries and APIs to debug the solution.

 The src directory also contains `model_training.ipynb` Jupyter notebook and `model_training.py` script.
-The Jupyter notebook used mainly for experimental purposes either in local environment or in Google Colab.
-For model training use its `model_training.py`, which loads user parameteres from configuration file or use default values.
+The Jupyter notebook is used mainly for experimental purposes either in the local environment or in Google Colab.
+For model training, use its `model_training.py`, which loads user parameters from the configuration file or uses default values.

 ## Setup
 [Anaconda](https://anaconda.org) package manager is suggested to manage required frameworks.
 It is not needed, but the setup is described with the usage of Anaconda.
 Instalation guide can be found [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

-To create new conda environment and install all dependencies just save following config as ``environment.yml`` or use created one.
+To create a new conda environment and install all dependencies, just save the following config as ``environment.yml`` or use created one.
 ```
 name: gestureleap
 channels: